-Horse and Carriage Rides: 10:00 am - 2:00 pm Free Horse and 12-person wagon rides (wagon will be covered!) are offered on a first-come, first-served basis by Black Tie Carriage Service (soon to provide carriage rides in downtown Kenosha)
+Horse and Wagon Rides: 10:00 am - 2:00 pm.
+Free Horse and 12-person wagon rides (wagon will be covered!) are offered on a first-come, first-served basis by Black Tie Carriage Service.
+Pick up at Pike Creek Horticulture Center.

-- 11:30 Car Care Clinic.
+- Ask the expert.
 Receive tips and advise on how you can keep your vehicle operating better and pollute less.
 You can be more green with some simple maintenance and periodic checks.
 Learn how to check your air filter, tire pressure,fluid levels, and the importance of taking your vehicle in for regular maintenance.
 I will also talk about how doing all of these things will make your car run better and pollute less.

-- 1:00 Alternative fuel vehicles.
+- Alternative vehicle info.
 Learn about the differences and advantages to Hybrids, Electric vehicles, and Compressed Natural Gas (CNG).

-Note: UW-Parkside shuttle bus will drive visitors from the Technical Building, Horticulture Building to the Center for Sustainable Living—all located on the Kenosha Campus.
+Note: UW-Parkside shuttle bus will drive visitors between the Technical Building, Pike Creek Horticulture Building and the Center for Sustainable Living—all located on the Kenosha Campus.
 A short, pleasant walk when the weather cooperates.

 Pike Creek Horticulture Center